 --Dr. William Bridges

-At the beginning of recent video and conference calls those in positions of corporate leadership or direct supervision are asking their colleagues a very important question--"How are you doing?"
+At the beginning of recent video and conference calls, those in positions of corporate leadership or direct supervision ask their colleagues a fundamental question--"How are you doing?"

-It's a personal inquiry indicating a level of human concern that underlies the health and strength of our relationships in spite of social distancing.
+It's a personal inquiry indicating a level of human concern that underlies the health and strength of our relationships despite social distancing.

 Images posted online or in print publications are a reminder of how a younger generation is now in positions of top management or owners of companies.
 They feel responsible for the health and safety of their employees during this global crisis, dealing with a threat to millions of livelihoods that is not of their own making.